-It's been over five years since the release of (500) Days of Summer, but time hasn't lessened our love for this movie.
+It's been over six years since the release of (500) Days of Summer, but time hasn't lessened our love for this movie.
 It's a romantic comedy without the conventional happy ending, and it made us all sit up and realize that Joseph Gordon-Levitt might be the big screen's most adorable leading man.
-To celebrate his birthday — he's 34 this week! — we're looking back at the reasons we all can't get over this movie the way Tom just can't get over Summer.
+In honor of the actor's birthday, we're looking back at the reasons we all can't get over this movie the way Tom just can't get over Summer.
 (Note: this is best read with "Sweet Disposition" playing.)

 It tells you right up front that it's not a love story.

 But it comes in with wise relationship insights immediately.

 You know this is going to be a movie about immense heartache.

 But also hope, falling in love, and Joseph Gordon-Levitt's adorableness.

 As Tom, he's so upfront and candid about his feelings.

 And there's Zooey Deschanel as Summer, who is decidedly NOT Jess Day in this movie.

 It features Chloë Moretz as Tom's wise-beyond-her-years sibling.